Filters

 English

-Peter Byeff is a Hematologist Oncology specialist and a Hematologist in Southington, Connecticut.
+Peter Byeff is a Hematologist and an Oncologist in Southington, Connecticut.
 Dr. Byeff is rated as a Distinguished provider by MediFind in the treatment of Richter Syndrome.
-His top areas of expertise are Chronic B-Cell Leukemia (CBCL), Richter Syndrome, Chronic Lymphocytic Leukemia (CLL), and Pleuropulmonary Blastoma.
+His top areas of expertise are Chronic B-Cell Leukemia (CBCL), Chronic Lymphocytic Leukemia (CLL), Richter Syndrome, and Pleuropulmonary Blastoma.

 Distinguished in Richter Syndrome